Blogs

 Australia is home to some amazing wildlife.

-However, these companions whom we share our homes with can occasionally cause some mayhem, particularly when it comes to our electricity.
+However, these companions with whom we share our homes can occasionally cause some mayhem, particularly when it comes to our electricity.
 In fact, statistics show that 10-20% of power outages in Australia are caused by animals.

 While birds construct nests close to transformers and circuit breakers, squirrels gnaw through wires and cables, causing damage to equipment and disruptions to the electrical power supply.